Consumer Product Safety Commission.

 On December 28, 2010, in the final rule on full-size cribs, the Commission also addressed non-full-size cribs.
 The Commission incorporated by reference ASTM F 406-10a, Standard Consumer Safety Specification for Non-Full-Size Baby Cribs, with modifications, which was codified at 16 CFR part 1220.
 75 FR 81766.

-Sections 9 and 10 of ASTM F406-10a, contain requirements for marking, labeling, and instructional literature that fall within the definition of “collections of information” at 5 C.F.R. § 1320.3(c).
+Sections 9 and 10 of ASTM F406-10a, contain requirements for marking, labeling, and instructional literature that Start Printed Page 77661fall within the definition of “collections of information” at 5 C.F.R. § 1320.3(c).
 Section 10 of ASTM F406-10a also requires non-full-size cribs to be provided with instructions regarding assembly, maintenance, cleaning, storage, and use, as well as a variety of warnings.

 1. Crib Suppliers